YevYar/OpenGL_Study/Code style.md

         static
         ...

         friend classes
         friend functions

-}
+};  // class MyClass
 ```
-As long as you can, stick to the **Rule of Zero**, but if you have to write at least one of the Big Five, default the rest.
+- As long as you can, stick to the **Rule of Zero**, but if you have to write at least one of the Big Five, default the rest.
+- Order methods of one group in alphabetical order.
+- Use alphabetical order of class fields.
+If necessary, group class fields and apply alphabetical order inside this groups.
+### Line breaks in type declaration:
+- 2 empty lines after static asserts.
+- 1 empty line before access modifier.
+- 1 empty line after each of methods groups, but no empty lines between methods of one group.
+- 1 empty line after static fields.
+- 2 empty lines before *friends*.
+It's needed to emphasize, that *friends* aren't part of private section.
+- 1 empty line before closing `}`.

 ## Files and folders
 - The source code of the project is separated on two parts - **app** and **core**. **Core** is a library, **app** is a demo application, which uses **core** library.
 - Source code of the **core** is placed in **src** folder, public headers of the **core** - in **root include** folder. **app** folder contains sources and headers of the demo application.
 - Header and source files are placed in the same folder, except cases, when header file is a part of public **core** interface.
 In such a case header file is placed in **root include** folder and source file in **src** folder.
+- **core** base namespace is `ogls`, **app** base namespace is `app`.
 - In case of PIMPL, **struct Impl** must be declared in the file with the same name as the name of the class, which owns this Impl, suffixed by **Impl** in the name of the header file.
 For example if a class **MyClass** is declared in the file **myClass.h** in *include* folder, the header file with Impl must be declared in **src/.../myClassImpl.h**.
 - Every file ends with one empty line.

 ### Header file template
 ```
-#ifndef OPENGLSTUDY_OPENGLCORE_SHADER_UNIFORMS_IMPL_H // contains namespace and file name
+#ifndef OGLS_OGLCORE_SHADER_UNIFORMS_IMPL_H // template is OGLS_<namespace>_<file name>_H
+ // or OGLS_<path to file starting from include folder>_<file name>_H if no namespace in header file (for example, helpers/macros.h).
-#define OPENGLSTUDY_OPENGLCORE_SHADER_UNIFORMS_IMPL_H
+#define OGLS_OGLCORE_SHADER_UNIFORMS_IMPL_H

 #include "uniforms.h"

-namespace openglStudy::openglCore::shader // all declarations in header files must be in some namespace,
+namespace ogls::oglCore::shader // all declarations in header files must be in some namespace,
     // NO DECLARATIONS IN GLOBAL SCOPE
 {
 struct BaseUniform::BaseImpl
 {
-        // METHODS
+    public:
         /**
          * \brief Constructs new object.
          *